ni-byte/Speaker-diarization-correlation-analysis/README.md

 # Methodology

-The experiements are conducted using the latest popular speaker diarization tool [pyannote](https://github.com/pyannote/pyannote-audio) to extract the speech features necessary for correlation analysis.
+The experiements are conducted using the speaker diarization tool [pyannote](https://github.com/pyannote/pyannote-audio) to extract the speech features necessary for correlation analysis.

 # Data